Hyperledger-TWGC/tape/docs/configfile.md

 endorsers:
   - *peer1
   - *peer2
-# we might support multi-committer in the future for more complex test scenario,
+# we support multi-committer in the future for more complex test scenario,
 # i.e. consider tx committed only if it's done on >50% of nodes.
 But for now,
 # it seems sufficient to support single committer.
+committers:
+  - *peer1
-committer: *peer2
+  - *peer2

+commitThreshold: 1
 orderer: *orderer1
 ```